Malivil/TTT-Randomat-20-Jingle-Jam-2024/README.md

 ## Farfetched
 _Suggested By_: Corvatile\
-The Magneto-stick has unlimited range and can lift much heavier objects than usual.
+The Magneto-stick has greatly extended range and can lift much heavier objects than usual.
 \
 \
 **ConVars**